 As a result, you’ll hopefully stop offering what you think the customers need and start offering what they really want.

 Carina Balbo and Hugh Ottewell

 Carina Balbo – Managing Director of My Language Hub

 A linguist and educationalist at heart, from an early age, Carina’s love for languages led her to pursue a degree in Translation and in Teaching English as a Foreign Language at the National University of Córdoba, Argentina.
-She worked part‐time as a freelance translator and full‐time as a teacher of English and English Literature at Language Schools, Secondary Schools, and at the National University of Cordoba as an EAP and ESP Tutor.
+She worked part-time as a freelance translator and full-time as a teacher of English and English Literature, and an assistant lecturer at the National University of Cordoba.

 Hugh Ottewell – Executive Director of My Language Hub